ornl-sava/nv/notes/notes.md

 Visualization of state of a network in terms of vulnerabilities.
 Zoomable treemap
 * Hierarchy - network, groupings, IPs, port, vulnerability
-* Size - leaf nodes number of vulnerabilities, optionally weighted by user-defined machine criticality or CVSS severity score
+* Size - leaf nodes number of vulnerabilities, optionally weighted by user-defined machine criticality, CVSS severity score, or event counts
 * Color - open port, security note (no score), vulnerable port (scale for max cvss score)

 User defined groupings: label, nodes, importance/criticality score.
 If a machine is not in a group, put it in the default 'other' group.
 Ideally, should be able to drag/drop a node onto another node or group to put into that group.
 For now, ok to just have a text box like: group - subnet